isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 4. Do not discard the coconut yet.
 You might need more coconut milk later.

 <u>Making <i>nasi lemak berkukus</i></u>
+1. Heat the steamer.
+2. Place the rice into the steaming tray/container.
+3. Add thin coconut milk from the second and third squeezes.
+4. Add bay leaves.
+Remove a bit of the stalk to release aroma, so that it is better infused with the rice.
+5. Steam for 15 minutes.
+6. After 15 minutes, if there is still a lot of coconut milk, stir the rice mixture and steam for another 15 minutes.
+7. When most of the coconut milk has been absorbed, gently stir the rice and add the thick coconut milk (150 ml).
+Salt the coconut milk.
+Steam for another 15 minutes.
+8. At each step, taste the rice to check for doneness, and gently stir the rice, so that it cooks evenly.
+9. If the rice still feels a bit uncooked, stir and then continue cooking for another 10 minutes.
+10. Once that is done, turn off the heat and allow rice to rest in the steamer for at least 10 minutes.
+Then fluff the rice with a fork or spoon.
+Caution: Steam is very hot!
+Do not get burned by it.
+Use a long ladle to stir your rice or wear a mitten.

 <b>*Opor ayam*</b>
 <br>1 chicken